Aliss Ink: World Wonder Ring Stardom (2023–present)

 Ink made her debut in World Wonder Ring Stardom as a "foreign player" under the name of Scandinavian Hurricane at Stardom Gold Rush 2023 on November 18, where she fell short to Syuri by way of TKO in an UWF Rules match.
 She continued to make regular appearances for the promotion as she continued competing in mixed martial art rules matches.
-At Stardom Nagoya Big Winter on On December 2, 2023, she fell short to Nanae Takahashi in another UWF rules bout.
+At Stardom Nagoya Big Winter on December 2, 2023, she fell short to Nanae Takahashi in another UWF rules bout.
 One day later on December 3, 2023, Ink would later compete in an eight-woman tag team match in which she teamed up with God's Eye's Syuri, Mirai and Ami Sohrei to defeat Queen's Quest (AZM, Miyu Amasaki, Saya Kamitani and Utami Hayashishita).
 Impressed by her combat skills, Syuri offered Ink a spot into God's Eye which the latter accepted.